Vyroneia

-Histrory
+History

 Vyroneia, then known as Hadji-Beylik, was a military base for the Greek army during the Second Balkan War.
+The village was also used as a military base for male civilians who had been conscripted due to the general mobilisation of 1974.

 Transport

 The settlement has a station on the railway line from Thessaloniki to Serres and Alexandroupoli.
 Near the train station is the National Aquarium of Vyroneia, the second in Greece after Rhodes.
 The Vyroneia Cultural Society presents every June a cultural event called "Vyroneia".